joho/7XX-rfc/readme.md

     - 724 - This line should be unreachable
     - 725 - It works on my machine
   * 73X - Fucking
-    - 731 - Fucking Rubygems
+    - 731 - Fucking $LanguageOfChoice
     - 732 - Fucking Unicode
     - 733 - Fucking Deadlocks
     - 734 - Fucking Deferreds